Please refer to our page Registration Page.

 Unfortunately to our current knowledge the answer is No.

-For participants staying indoors, 2 bed sheets, 2 towels, and one blanket per person will be provided.
-Please bring your own pillow and an extra blanket or a sleeping bag if desired.
-It can get colder at night so bringing an extra warm blanket is highly recommended.
+For participants staying indoors, 2 bed sheets, 2 towels, 1 pillow and 2 blankets per person will be provided.
+It can get chilly at night so you might want to bring an extra warm blanket if you get cold easily.

 If you can, please bring your own yoga mat, yoga blanket and your favourite props.
 We will have some yoga mats and blankets on site, but no other props such as blocks.